standprof/standprof.playwright/readme.md

 # Overview
-This is a basic test framework, written using TypeScript and Playwright.
+This is a basic test framework, written using TypeScript, Playwright, Cucumber and Page Objects.
 It has a few UI tests for www.standprof.co.uk.

 # Setup
 ## Configure Cucumber in VS Code